All Episodes

 John McCain will cut Medicare.

-And then we're gonna cut school lunches.
+And then we're going to cut school lunches.

 All right, that's what I said six days ago on this program.

-Last night, Hannity and Combs, Governor Fast Eddie Rindell of Pennsylvania said this about Senator McCain.
+Last night, Hannity and Combs, Governor Fast Eddie Rindell of Pennsylvania, said this about Senator McCain.

-That means higher premiums, that means lower benefits.
+That means lower benefits.

 Why in the world would you vote for John McCain?